pedrofern/desofs2024_M1A_1/Deliverables/Documentation/P2_sprint2/README_P2_Sprint_2.md

 ## Build and Deploy Process

 We have set up a continuous integration and continuous deployment (CI/CD) pipeline using GitHub Actions.
-The pipeline is configured to automate the build, test, and deployment processes for both the frontend and backend components of the project.
+The pipeline is configured to automate the build, test, and

+Deployment processes for both the frontend and backend components of the project is done when a tag v*.*.* is created.

-Here there is a copy of the GitHub Actions Workflow file: [GitHub Actions Pipeline](pipeline.yml)
+Here there is a copy of the pipeline files:
+  * CI/CD Build Workflow file: [CI/CD Build Workflow](pipeline.yml)
+  * Deploy Images Release file: [Deploy Images](release.yml)

 ### Continuous Integration (CI)